-Every research division is headed by the Head of the Division who is appointed by the General Director of the Centre and is responsible to him/her.
+The structure of the seven research divisions is in accordance with the seven research programmes of the Centre.
+Every research division is headed by the Head of the Group who is appointed by the General Director of the Centre and is responsible to him/her.
 When dealing with issues of planning the research activities, he/she closely cooperates with the Scientific Director of the Centre.